steelbreeze/state.js/README.md

 2. An interface and implementation of *active state configuration* (current state); this allows multiple concurrent instances of a single state machine model
 3. A set of functions that provide the state machine runtime

 The API is bound to a global object of your choosing.

+state.js is developed in TypeScript and transpiled to JavaScript; you can use it in either language.

 ### Node.js
 #### 1. Install state.js in your project: